 Method 4: Professor Excel Tools

 You want to use the most convenient way?
 Try the Excel add-in “Professor Excel Tools”.
-The steps are shown in the screenshot on the right-hand side.
+The steps are shown in the screenshot below.

 - Select the table you want to transform into a single column.